busstoptaktik/geodesy/ruminations/010-rumination.md

 **First:** `CoordinateSet` is an interface for accessing `coordinateTuple` elements which, with a reference to 19107, are defined as an ordered set [1..*] of `DirectPosition`s.
 In other words, *an empty set of coordinate tuples is not allowed*.

-For practical use cases, this is unfortunate, since one must start somewhere, and for observational time series (or for iteratively computed, derived data sets), you start without anything: The data structure, with pointers to metadata and backing memory is instantiated **prior to** the registration of the first observation!
+For practical use cases, this is unfortunate, since one must start somewhere, and for observational time series (or for iteratively computed, derived data sets), we start without anything: The data structure, with pointers to metadata and backing memory is instantiated **prior to** the registration of the first observation!

 Hence, `[1..*]` should be `[0..*]`.